 Each day I was in awe of how much my body could handle.
 I went as far as eating Kit-Kats (even in the morning), cream puffs, sweet bean desserts, and matcha cakes, cookies, and ice creams.

 Nothing was off limits.
 I quickly tossed out the concept of moderation with the excuse, “I’m on vacation!
 It’s all for the experience.”
 Also I wanted to experience what life after keto would really be like if I ditched it for good.
 I kept waiting for the fatal thrum of a gluten-induced migraine, or a sleep attack to appear.
 But the fact is, the times I felt fatigued, I deserved it.

 Poorly planned travel

-I stayed in downtown Tokyo until 12 AM knowing I still had to ride the train an hour before I would reach my bed.
+I stayed in downtown Tokyo until midnight, knowing I still had to ride the train an hour before I would reach my bed.
 That journey was tough, but I think anyone with or without a chronic illness would have felt tired after as much site seeing as I crammed into one day.
-Energy is a limited resource after all.
+Energy is a limited resource, after all.

 I caught a bus to the airport around 3 AM and only dozed a few hours at the airport before the full day of flights back home.
-I was absolutely miserable and kicking myself in the ass; but not for what I ate, for how I planned the trip.
+I was miserable and kicking myself in the ass; but not for what I ate, for how I planned the trip.
+Enjoying life after keto shouldn’t mean tossing all common sense aside!
 (This thinking is completely contrary to my New Year’s Resolution, so I need to work on that….)